tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 Games that involve chance like dice or a draw of the cards are non-deterministic and are considered **stochastic games**.
 Minimax needs to be adapted to account for the chance

 - Trees include a chance node, with probabilities of each chance
-- The search algorithm is ran until another chance event, then marks probabilities again
+- The search algorithm is ran until another chance event, then marks probabilities again (called **Expeciminimax**)
 - The utility of a parent node is determined by its expected utility after accounting for probability
 - For alpha-beta pruning if we have a limit of expected utility, we can have a domain which an expected utility will be without needed to explore every node below a chance node